LorenzoGRibeiro/LorenzoGRibeiro/README.md

 My name is Lorenzo Ribeiro.
 I currently live in Belo Horizonte, Brazil and my work is to solve bugs at my job in a manufacturing industry.

-Nowadays I decided to focus on my TwitchTV channel and make entertainment with coding stuffs and build random projects while I try to teach something of these steps of "know how" to my viewers.

 ## Detailed information

 * **Name**: Lorenzo Ribeiro